scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

             );
         }

-Provided `sum`, `map` and `zip` are implemented in a third party library.
-The only assumption these two version make are that `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.
+Altough far more verbose than the Python version, the C++ version also uses a form of structural typing : the only assumption these two version make are that `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.

 Second step only consists in the instantiation of the top-level function of the module, using user-provided signature.
 Template instantiation then triggers the